-To support our commitment to the sustainable sourcing of soy, and our overarching ambition to achieve zero deforestation in our supply chains by 2025, we have developed a time bound plan to implement the use of credible third party standards which assure of of zero deforestation.
+To support our commitment to the sustainable sourcing of soy, and our overarching ambition to achieve zero deforestation in our supply chains by 2025, we have developed a plan to implement the use of credible third party standards which assure zero deforestation.

-- Soy ingredients: From 2021 require certification for soy used as an ingredient in all Morrisons own brand products
+- Soy ingredients: From 2021, certification for soy based ingredients ingredients in all Morrisons own brand products

 - Fresh beef, lamb & liquid milk: From 2021 soy should not be use soy as a component of their animal feed

-- Fresh fish & poultry: From 2021 require certification for soy used as an ingredient in all Morrisons own brand products
+- Fresh fish & poultry: From 2021, certification for soy used in feed

-- Fresh eggs: From 2022 require certification for soy used as an ingredient in all Morrisons own brand products
+- Fresh eggs: From 2022, certification for soy used in feed

-- Fresh pork: From 2023 require certification for soy used as an ingredient in all Morrisons own brand products
+- Fresh pork: From 2023, certification for soy used in feed

 - 2018 Signatory to the Cerrado Manifesto Statement of support

 - 2020 launch soy policy and time bound plan

 - 2020 Member of the UK Roundtable on Sustainable Soy

 Commodities like soy and palm are traded and processed on incredibly large scales and credit trading can be used as a mechanism to allow a buyer to purchase credits for the sustainable production of these products without their supply chain actually using them.
 This provides a valuable market to help support the sustainable production of these products, however our plan prioritises transition from the use of credits to physical supply chains standards (e.g. mass balance or segregated) that assure zero deforestation.